Folkestone Groomers Directory

 These dogs often start on an underwater treadmill rather than swimming, with careful monitoring throughout.
 The therapist will watch for any signs of breathing difficulty and adjust the session accordingly.
 Not all centres will accept flat-faced breeds, so check when you enquire.

-Here's what you can expect to pay at Splash Paws Kent (example pricing correct as of November 2025, including VAT):
+Here's what you can expect to pay at established Kent hydrotherapy centres:

-One thing worth knowing: if your dog needs two hydrotherapists for safety reasons, like after spinal surgery or for complicated neurological cases, you don't pay extra.
+One thing worth knowing: if your dog needs two hydrotherapists for safety reasons, like after spinal surgery or for complicated neurological cases, you don't pay extra at most centres.
 The session price stays the same regardless of how many staff are needed.

 The time your dog spends in the water varies based on their condition and fitness level.
 First sessions are often shorter while the therapist assesses how your dog copes.
 As they build stamina, water time increases.